Understanding the Relative Strength of QBF CDCL Solvers and QBF Resolution: Our framework: versions of QCDCL as proof systems

 After making the decisions we continue with unit propagation as usual.
 The trail that is generated this way represents an assignment as it gets created in the game between the two players.
 The $\forall$-player was able to use the winning strategy, therefore we falsify the matrix $\phi$ at some point and run into a conflict.
 After this we start clause learning where we can always learn an asserting clause $C$ by Lemma~\ref{LemmaAssertingClauseASONR} (resp.\ Lemma~\ref{LemmaAssertingClauseASROAR}) until we learn the empty clause.
 By Lemma \ref{LemmaNewClauseAsserting} we conclude that $C$ is in fact a new clause.
 We add $C$ to $\phi$, restart (i.e., backtrack to $(0,0)$) and start again.
 Since there are only finitely many clauses with variables in $V$, this process will end after finitely many runs.
 In the last run we have to learn the empty clause, hence we created a (possibly exponential-size) refutation

 of $\Phi$ in the QCDCL system. \end{proof}

 Proving that QCDCL decisions do not necessarily need to follow the order of quantification (as is done in practical QCDCL with policy $\lo$), might be a somewhat surprising discovery.
-It seems to us that inside the QBF community there is the wide-spread belief that following the quantification order in decisions is needed for soundness (cf.\ e.g.\ \cite{LonsingEG13,ZM02,GiunchigliaMN09}).\footnote{In fact we thought so too, prior to this paper.} While this is true for QDPLL \cite{GiunchigliaMN09,CadoliGS98},\footnote{The fact that the earlier QDPLL algorithm \cite{CadoliGS98} needs to obey the quantifier order might have been the reason why this policy was adopted in QCDCL as well \cite{ZM02}.} it is actually not needed in QCDCL: the quantification order is immaterial for the decisions as long as the quantification order is correctly taken into account when deriving learned clauses.\footnote{We note, however, that the approach of \emph{dependency learning} \cite{PeitlSS19} starts with an empty set of dependency conditions (cf.\ \cite{SlivovskyS16,BeyersdorffBCSS19} for background on dependencies) and incrementally learns new dependencies.
+It seems to us that inside the QBF community there is the wide-spread belief that following the quantification order in decisions is needed for soundness (cf.\ e.g.\ \cite{LonsingEG13,ZM02,GiunchigliaMN09}).\footnote{In fact we thought so too, prior to this paper.} While this is true for QDPLL \cite{GiunchigliaMN09,CadoliGS98},\footnote{The fact that the earlier QDPLL algorithm \cite{CadoliGS98} needs to obey the quantifier order might have been one reason why this policy was adopted in QCDCL as well \cite{ZM02}.
+Additionally, following prefix order in decisions allows to learn asserting constraints, which otherwise cannot be always guaranteed (cf.\ \cite{BPB22}).} it is actually not needed in QCDCL: the quantification order is immaterial for the decisions as long as the quantification order is correctly taken into account when deriving learned clauses.\footnote{We note, however, that the approach of \emph{dependency learning} \cite{PeitlSS19} starts with an empty set of dependency conditions (cf.\ \cite{SlivovskyS16,BeyersdorffBCSS19} for background on dependencies) and incrementally learns new dependencies.
 As decisions only need to respect the learned dependencies, they can initially be made out of order \cite{PeitlSS19}.} Hence our theoretical work also opens the door towards \emph{new solving approaches in practice} (cf.\ the discussion in the concluding Section~\ref{sec:conclusion}).